Mdot0/Cloud-Anomaly-Detection-Platform-/README.md

 ## API Endpoints

-All backend endpoints are exposed via Azure Functions and are currently **anonymous** (auth will be added later).
+All backend endpoints are exposed via Azure Functions and are currently **anonymous** (authentication will be added later).

 | Method | Route | Description |
 |------|------|------------|